Man About the House

 Man About the House is a British sitcom created by Brian Cooke and Johnnie Mortimer.
 It starred Richard O'Sullivan, Paula Wilcox, Sally Thomsett, Yootha Joyce and Brian Murphy.
 Six series were broadcast on ITV from 15 August 1973 to 7 April 1976.
 The series was considered daring at the time because it featured a man sharing a London flat with two single women.
 The show was made by Thames Television and recorded at its Teddington Studios in Greater London.
 It is regularly repeated on ITV3.

-Two spin-off series were later made: George and Mildred and Robin's Nest.
-A film version was released in 1974 and the series was remade in the United States as Three's Company in 1977.
+A film version was released in 1974 and two spin-off series immediately followed the end of the series: George and Mildred and Robin's Nest.
 Man About the House placed 69th in a 2004 poll to find Britain's Best Sitcom.
+The series was remade in the United States as Three's Company in 1977.